Bikcodeh/Compose-news-app/README.md

 :runner: For run the app just clone the repository and execute the app on Android Studio.

 ### Requirements to install the app
+- Having an internet connection
-- Use phones with Android Api 26+
+- Using phones with Android Api 23+

 ##### This application was developed using Kotlin and uses the following components:
 - Jetpack compose